Some have become full-time writers; some write part-time. You can read interviews with past-students here.

 |Well done to one of our Afrikaans students, Ronel Mostert.

 Her short story on Vrouekeur's website was chosen as the best short story for April 2015.
-In September 2015 another short story will be published in Vrouekeur.
+In September 2015 another short story was published in Vrouekeur.

 |Nicky Wilton had her story 'Agents of Change' published in the March/ April edition of The Big Issue.
 Nicky studied under Hayley Leibowitz on the Magazine Journalism course.|